Welcome everybody to the Year 6 section of the website.

 All Year 6 children have 2 slots of PE a week.

-PE Kit is a compulsory part of our uniform and children are asked to bring their PE into school on their PE day.
-This comprises of a plain white t-shirt, black shorts and trainers/black pumps for inside.
-They may wear plain black leggings or plain black tracksuit bottoms on colder days, but not in class.
+PE Kit is a compulsory part of our uniform.
+On their PE day, children are to come to school in their PE Kit.
+This comprises: a plain white t-shirt; plain black shorts, leggings or tracksuit bottoms; and plain trainers.
 Hair should be tied up for PE lessons, as well as in class.

 Please ensure that all children have their names written on each item of clothing (including coats) so that they can be easily returned if misplaced.